premchandrasingh/webpack-tutorial/course-content.md

 ## Plugins
    - 20 - What Is Webpack Plugin?

+      ###### Plugin are additional javascript libraries that do everything that Loader can not do.
+Like minification etc.
    - 21 - Minification of the Resulting Webpack Bundle
    - 22 - Extracting CSS Into a Separate Bundle With mini-css-extract-plugin, Part 1
    - 23 - Extracting CSS Into a Separate Bundle, Part 2